vpon/scala-style-guide/README.md

   the right of the closing `)`
 3. Short single line expressions should be on the same line as the `case`
 4. Long single line and multi-line expressions should be on the line below the case, indented one level from the `case`.
-5. Do not add extra newlines in between each case statement.
-6. Filters on case statements should be on the same line if doing so will not make the line excessively long.
+5. Filters on case statements should be on the same line if doing so will not make the line excessively long.

 Here's a complete example: